Correcting Gradient-Based Circuit Localization via Interaction-Aware Backpropagation: Results

 \section{Results}

+\textbf{GIM is more faithful than other circuit localization methods:} \Cref{tab:cpr} compares circuit localization methods using the CPR metric.
+GIM significantly outperforms the other methods on most tasks and models.
+Notably, GIM achieves the highest average CPR score across all model sizes, demonstrating that the method scales effectively.
+The improvements are particularly pronounced on tasks requiring multi-step reasoning, such as Arithmetic and ARC. \Cref{tab:cmd} compares circuit localization methods using the CMD metric.
+Here, GIM performs comparably to EAP-IG.
+Since CMD uses the absolute values of attribution scores, whereas CPR preserves the sign, GIM's dominance in CPR could be explained by GIM's superior ability to distinguish between negative and positive attributions.

+\textbf{GIM is often more faithful than other gradient-based feature attribution methods:} \Cref{tab:fa_results} compares GIM against five other gradient-based attribution methods across multiple datasets and model architectures.
+GIM significantly outperforms traditional methods, such as GradientXInput, Integrated Gradients, and DeepLIFT, in nearly all cases.
+While AttnLRP outperforms GIM on several dataset-model pairs, GIM achieves the highest comprehensiveness and sufficiency scores for the majority of combinations, establishing it as the most consistently faithful method overall.

 \textbf{Self-repair is prevalent in attention mechanisms:} Figure~\ref{fig:ablation_effects} compares the effect of ablating the two largest attention scores simultaneously (y-axis) versus the sum of their individual ablation effects (x-axis) for the samples we identified as self-repair.
 The consistent gap above the diagonal provides clear empirical evidence of self-repair: individual attention scores show disproportionately small effects when ablated separately.
 These results empirically validate our theoretical analysis from Section~\ref{sec:self-repair-proof}.
 We provide results for other models and datasets in \Cref{app:self-repair}.
-On average, we identified self-repair in the model 65--1200 times per input, depending on the model and dataset.
+We identified self-repair in all inputs, on average, 65--1200 times per input, depending on the model and dataset.

 \textbf{TSG accurately approximates the joint effect:} Figure~\ref{fig:grad_vs_joint} and \ref{fig:tsg_vs_joint} compare standard gradient attribution and TSG with the joint effect.
 As intended, TSG more accurately approximates the effect of perturbing multiple attention scores simultaneously.
 We provide similar results for other models and datasets in \Cref{app:self-repair}.